 - Surgery is performed as a short outpatient procedure under a twilight type of anesthesia.
 It is not at all painful since a great deal of numbing medicine is used.
 Patients are very comfortable for the entire day and night after surgery.
 The following day the discomfort is mild, generally feeling similar to the soreness that one feels the day after a hard workout.*

 - Other possible causes of gynecomastia are excess alcohol or marijuana use, obesity, and anabolic steroids.
 Correction of these factors should be completed prior to undergoing gynecomastia surgery at our Baltimore, Maryland area center.*

 Recuperation After Gynecomastia Surgery:

-- Recovery is easy and discomfort is mild.
+- Recovery is usually easy and discomfort is generally mild.*